-‘People’s Convoy’ to drive through D.C.; permit for organized demonstration downtown partially denied
+‘People’s Convoy’ drives through D.C. after permit for organized demonstration downtown partially denied

 “We are still here, and we’re not going anywhere yet,” Brase said.
 “It won’t be stopping, it won’t be blocking anything, they’ll just be driving through.”

-The detour will bring the full convoy into the District for the first time since it began Feb.
+The detour brought the full convoy into the District for the first time since it began Feb.
 23 in Adelanto, Calif., en route to Hagerstown, where its members have been since March 4.

 Convoy leaders say they want to hold lawmakers accountable for the government’s pandemic responses, saying they are frustrated with vaccination requirements for health workers, federal employees and military personnel intended to limit the spread of the coronavirus.
 Though many pandemic-related restrictions at state and local levels have been blocked or rescinded, convoy organizers have rallied supporters by calling mandates an infringement on their freedoms.